henrikbostrom/RandomForest/README.md

-# RandomForest
-Julia (http://julialang.org/) implementation of random forests for classification and regression with conformal prediction
+<h1>RandomForest</h1>

 Copyright 2016 Henrik Boström

-RandomForest v.
+v.
 0.0.9

+Implementation of random forests for classification and regression with conformal prediction in Julia (http://julialang.org/).

 There are two basic ways of working with the program: